exosever/chatbot/README.md

             <li>Integrated DuckDuckGo Instant Answer API for quick and relevant search results in chatbot responses.</li>
             <li>Implemented a mood-based system allowing the chatbot to exhibit a range of emotional states: Happy, Sad, Angry, Excited, Confused, Bored, Curious, Calm, Nervous, and Motivated.</li>
             <li>Developed slider functionality for gradual changes in emotional state, enabling smooth transitions based on user interactions.</li>
+            <li>Integrated Wikipedia API to query keywords in user prompts to increase accuracy and depth of responses.</li>
         </ul>
         <h3>Improvements:</h3>
         <ul>